MicrosoftLearning/SC-401T00-Information-Security-Administrator.ja-jp/Instructions/Demos/Ignite_2025/MIP-1-information-protection.md

 You've successfully tested the custom sensitive information type for project codes.
 Testing confirms the SIT works as intended, so you can now use it to help protect sensitive content across Microsoft Purview.

-## Task 4 – Create a parent sensitivity label
+## Task 4 – Create a sensitivity label group

-In this task, you'll enable support for sensitivity labels in SharePoint and OneDrive, then create a parent label to organize department- or project-specific sublabels.
-This parent label provides a simple foundation for the Copilot-related sublabel you'll configure in the next task.
+In this task, you'll enable support for sensitivity labels in SharePoint and OneDrive, then create a label group to organize related labels.
+This provides a structure for internal and project-specific labels that will help control data exposure to Copilot.

 1. In the **Microsoft Purview portal**, navigate to **Solutions** > **Information Protection**.